ikkez/f3-cortex/readme.md

 The `field()` method can be used to return the available fields on the current model.
 If called with one simple array argument like `$news->fields(array('title'));`, it'll apply the provided elements as a whitelist to the whole mapper.
 For the rest of its lifetime it'll only hydrate the fields you permitted here.
 If called with a 2nd argument like `$news->fields(array('author'),true);`, the array is going to be uses as a blacklist instead, and restrict the access to the provided fields.
-You can also define deep nested fields using a dot as separator: `$news->fields(array('tags.title'));` will only hydrate the tag title in your news model and wont load or save any other field that exists in your tag model.
+You can also define deep nested fields using a **dot** as separator: `$news->fields(array('tags.title'));` will only hydrate the tag title in your news model and wont load or save any other field that exists in your tag model.
+Subsequent calls to the `fields` method will merge with all already defined blacklist/whitelist definitions.

 ### Set up